mozilla/pkipolicy/rootstore/policy.md

 8.  the point in time date, for those that are for a point in time;
 9.  the date the report was issued (which will necessarily be after the end date or point in time date); and
-10. For ETSI, a statement that the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).
+10. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).

 Audit reports which are being supplied to maintain a certificate within the